PotHix/pothix.github.com/content/post/stats-apr-2018.md

 and **1050 read**), I got around **3.6% more unread articles** and **4.2% more read articles**.

-Well, I'm reading more than adding but I don't know if I'm happy with this situation.
+Well, I'm reading more than adding, but I don't know if I'm happy with this situation.
 It's been some months since I'm complaining about my _read it later_ but it doesn't seem like a big problem.

 I'm experimenting with an integration between [Pocket + Google Sheets via IFTTT](https://ifttt.com/p/pothix).
-The idea is to count the number of articles read, maybe we will have something new next month.
+The idea is to count the number of articles read and maybe we will have something new next month.

 ### Coding